 - Get marketing materials and PACE rights in English and any other frequently used language in your community.
 You also can get these materials in Braille, if necessary.

 - Get a written copy of your rights from Riverside PACE.
-Riverside PACE will post these rights in a public place in the PACE center where it is easy to see them.
+We post these rights in a public place in the PACE center where it is easy to see them.

 - Look at, or get help to look at, the results of the most recent review of Riverside PACE.
 Federal and state agencies review all PACE programs.
 You also have a right to review how Riverside PACE plans to correct any problems that are found at inspection.